 - Farming of this seaweed, as with most, improves water quality through the removal of nutrients.

 - The whole seaweed is eaten.

 - Crispy texture with a slightly salty taste.

-- When fresh, the seaweed has a bright red color, however changes to dark green once cooked.
+- When fresh, the seaweed has a bright red color, then changes to dark green once cooked.

-- Considered a “superfood” because it is high in important trace minerals, and potassium, iron, calcium, magnesium and iodine.
+- It is considered a “superfood” because it is high in important trace minerals, and potassium, iron, calcium, magnesium and iodine.